murdockcrc/PythonDirtyTricks/ml/ml_workflow.md

+*Notes from Deep learning with Python.
+Chollet.
+2018*

 # Define the problem and assemble the dataset

 * What will your input data be?
 What are you trying to predict?